nowarp/nowarp.github.io/docs/hacking/souffle.md

 ## Soufflé Integration in Misti

-The API for interacting with Soufflé in Misti is detailed [here](https://nowarp.github.io/docs/misti/api/modules/internals_souffle.html).
+The API for interacting with Soufflé in Misti is implemented in the [Souffle.js library](https://github.com/nowarp/souffle.js).
+See the documentation in the library's repository: https://github.com/nowarp/souffle.js.

 ### Creating Soufflé Programs